Jordan-Kowal/pipe-operator/README.md

 )
 ```

-And the **Elixir-like** implementation, whose syntax greatly resembles the original pipe operator,
+And the **elixir-like** implementation, whose syntax greatly resembles the original pipe operator,
 but has major issues with linters and type-checkers.

 ```python